-(3) You will use Davis-Bacon and/or HUD determined wage rates when required for IHBG-assisted construction except for the activities listed below.
+(4) List the e activities using tribally determined wage rates: (3) You will use Davis-Bacon and/or HUD determined wage rates when required for IHBG-assisted construction except for the activities listed below.
 (2) \square You will use Davis-Bacon or HUD determined wage rates when required for IHBG-assisted construction or maintenance.
 (1) You will use tribally determined wage rates when required for IHBG-assisted construction or maintenance activities.
 The Tribe has appropriate laws and regulations in place in order for it to determine and distribute prevailing wages.